-In the following paragraphs of this article, we’ll be looking into some of these conditions.
-We will then subject Nordstrom vs Bloomingdale’s debate to these conditions and draw our conclusions.
+In this article, we’ll be looking into some of these conditions.
+We will then subject the Nordstrom vs Bloomingdale’s debate to these conditions and draw our conclusions.
 But first, let’s look into the history of both brands.
-By the time you’re done reading, you will be able to make an informed decision concerning this subject.

-Nordstrom Inc. was founded in 1901 by John W. Nordstrom and had its headquarters in Seattle, WA, in the retail of shoes, cosmetics, apparel, and accessories.
-They own and operate stores worldwide that sell these merchandise in all categories for men, women, and children.
+Nordstrom Inc. was founded in 1901 by John W. Nordstrom and is headquartered in Seattle, WA.
+Selling shoes, cosmetics, apparel, and accessories for men, women, and children, they own and operate stores worldwide.
 Nordstrom Inc. operates two major segments: Retail and Credit.

 The Retail section operates Nordstrom’s off-price “Nordstrom Rack” store, full-line Jeffrey boutiques, and “Last Chance,”—a clearance store.
-Nordstrom also offers private label merchandise and brand name focused on its retail commodities.
+Nordstrom also offers private-label merchandise and brand names focused on its retail commodities.

 The credit segment includes Nordstrom’s wholly-owned federal savings bank and Nordstrom FSB—which provides:

-Back in 1887, at the age of 16, John W. Nordstrom left his home in Sweden in anticipation of a greener pasture in New York.
-It turned out things were not so simple, even in the land of opportunity.
-However, John pressed on and labored at the mines and logging camps while he crossed to Washington’s west coast.
+Back in 1887, at the age of 16, John W. Nordstrom left his home in Sweden in anticipation of greener pastures in New York.
+It turned out that things were not so simple, even in the land of opportunity.
+However, John pressed on and labored at the mines and logging camps after he moved to Washington’s west coast.

 One day, he saw an eye-catching headline: “Gold Found in the Klondike in Alaska.”
 He decided to leave for Alaska that day, so he bought a ticket and traveled down.
-With hard labor and the overabundance of an eager worker through the rough terrain, he could save $13,000 within two years in the gold mine.
+As an over-eager worker, his hard labor afforded him the ability to save $13,000 within two years in the gold mine.

-Afterward, he returned to Seattle and connected with a friend from his days in Alaska—Carl Wallin, who owns a shoe shop in downtown Seattle.
+Afterward, he returned to Seattle and connected with a friend from his days in Alaska—Carl Wallin, who owned a shoe shop in downtown Seattle.
 Together, they opened the Wallin & Nordstrom shoe store with John investing his money.
-That was the humble beginning of what we know today as Nordstrom, Inc.
+That was the humble beginning of what we know as Nordstrom, Inc. today.

 Their approach to business has been to provide exceptional services through careful selection, quality, and value.
 Soon enough, they had a customer base that adopted the idea, and by 1923, they had enough to open a second store.
 Five years later, John retired from the business and sold his company share to his sons Everett and Elmer.
 Carl Wallin also retired a year after and sold his shares to Everett and Elmer.

-A company started by two brothers–Lyman and Joseph Bloomingdale.
-What began in 1861 as a garment store for women from the Lower East Side of New York City has become so great a chain store selling a wide variety of products from various high-end designers and for people of all categories.
+What began in 1861 – a garment store for women from the Lower East Side of New York City founded by two brothers, Lyman and Joseph Bloomingdale – has blossomed into a behemoth of a chain store selling a wide variety of products from various high-end designers and for customers of all demographics.

-Things began to go so well that what was only a tiny store ran out of space, and they had to move from its 59th street and Lexington Avenue location in New York City.
-They have large glass windows where they begin to display their items theatrically.
+Things began to go so well that their tiny shop ran out of space, and they had to move from its 59th street and Lexington Avenue location in New York City with large glass windows where they began to display their items theatrically.

 Lyman started to run print ads to attract more customers.
 That day, it was almost impossible to drive or walk anywhere in the city and not come across the “All Cars Transfer to Bloomingdale’s” advertising campaign.
 That was how Bloomingdale became the shopping destination for several people around the country and worldwide.